VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

     ![Tkinter_grid][8]

+This code creates two `labels`, "Subject" and "Marks", and four `entry` widgets for inputting your data.
+The label `Subject` is placed in row 0, column 0, `Marks` is placed in row 0, column 1.
+The entry widget `entry1` is placed in row 1, column 0, `entry2` is placed in row 1, column 1, `entry3` is placed in row 2, column 0 and `entry4` is placed in row 2, column 1.

 - **Pack**
 You can stack widgets on top of each other or arrange them side by side, and Tkinter will figure out how to fit them all in.